Benzene as a Water Contaminant

 Public Health Concern

-Benzene exposure at very low level is rather ubiquitous in our society, through exposure to gasoline vapors, automotive exhaust, tobacco smoke, and industrial emissions.
+Benzene exposure at a very low level is rather ubiquitous in our society, through exposure to gasoline vapors, automotive exhaust, tobacco smoke, and industrial emissions.
 There is a greater health risk in exposure to benzene-contaminated drinking water.
 Benzene contamination in groundwater is typically localized, associated with a specific facility that produced, used or stored a benzene product, in particular underground storage tanks for motor fuels and refining facilities.

 Benzene is a known human carcinogen, with leukemia being the principal cancer concern.
 Other concerns include anemia, hemorrhaging and damage to bone marrow.